9 Reasons Why My Family Uses a Dutch Oven

 Dutch ovens excel at simmering and braising foods, which puts them at the top of the list for cooking soups and stews.
 Even when you remove the heat source, Dutch ovens retain heat, and you can trust that your soups will remain piping hot for up to 30 minutes after removal.

-Some of the soup and stew recipes that I would recommend include:
+Some of the soups and stews that I recommend include:

 - Butternut squash soup